Daratumumab plus Lenalidomide and Dexamethasone for Untreated Myeloma

 Source: View publication →

-The addition of the anti-CD38 monoclonal antibody daratumumab to lenalidomide and dexamethasone significantly improves progression-free and overall survival in patients with newly diagnosed multiple myeloma who are ineligible for autologous stem cell transplantation.
+The frontline addition of the CD38-directed monoclonal antibody daratumumab to lenalidomide and dexamethasone significantly improved progression-free survival and depth of response in transplant-ineligible patients with newly diagnosed multiple myeloma.

 Key Findings